STARS Academic & Social programs- June 18-July 26, 2018

 Cost: $1200 for all 3 weeks.
 Partial program is not offered (Must commit to full 3 weeks.
 Scholarships may be available).

-Intensive One-on-One ABA programs offered to a limited number of participants for the summer, June 19th-July 27th.
+Intensive One-on-One ABA programs offered to a limited number of participants for the summer, June 18th-July 26th.
 Call for more information.

 PEER Model Program: BRAAC seeks out peer models who sign up to come the weeks they want…one, a few or all.
 This is a great opportunity for siblings or friends to participate and learn to be a peer model!
 Since BRAAC’s main focus is serving the needs of the families affected by autism and learning disabilities, BRAAC will only be able to accept a limited number of peer models this year.
 We have three opportunities for peers!

 Senior Peer Mentor Program – This is a community service position that will last through the entire 6 week program.
 We are looking for 4-6 middle and/or high school students to assist in our M-Th STARS summer program as a classroom volunteer/peer model.
-Students interested in this program should apply using the Peer Mentor application and submit to BRAAC.
+Students interested in this program should apply using the Volunteer application.
+Contact Tammie at 540.366.7399 for Volunteer application.
 Students will come in for interviews and notifications will be made the first week in June.

 BRAAC accepts volunteers and interns for all summer programs.
 Please contact us directly if you wish to be considered.